 We lease office space in Bermuda, which houses our executive offices and operations for our Reinsurance, Lloyd's and Insurance segments.
 In addition, certain U.S. based subsidiaries, including but not limited to, Renaissance Trading and REAL, lease office space in a number of U.S. states.
-Both our Reinsurance and Lloyd's segments also lease office space in Dublin, Ireland and London, U.K. The U.S.-based insurance operations being sold to QBE currently lease office space in a number of U.S. states, and we anticipate the termination or transfer of these leases in early 2011 in connection with the closing of the sale of our U.S.-based insurance operations.
-While we believe that for the foreseeable future our current office space is sufficient for us to conduct our operations, it is likely that we will expand into additional facilities and perhaps new locations to accommodate future growth.
+Both our Reinsurance and Lloyd's segments also lease office space in Dublin, Ireland and London, U.K. While we believe that for the foreseeable future our current office space is sufficient for us to conduct our operations, it is likely that we will expand into additional facilities and perhaps new locations to accommodate future growth.
 To date, the cost of acquiring and maintaining our office space has not been material to us as a whole.